Otar989/Marketplace_dashboard/README.md

 ## 🚀 Getting started

 1. **Install Node.js** (version 18 or newer).
 You can download it from [nodejs.org](https://nodejs.org/).
+2. Copy `backend/.env.example` to `backend/.env` and fill in your marketplace credentials.
+Leaving a field empty keeps the demo data enabled.
-2. Open a terminal in the `backend` directory and run:
+3. Open a terminal in the `backend` directory and run:

    ```bash
    npm install